 If you’re working alongside other business colleagues, then we recommend that any private conversations be done IN PRIVATE!
 You wouldn’t think this should be addressed, but over the years, we’ve witnessed hirings and firings going on in the middle of the shared office.

 Being professional when the needs call for it is paramount for maintaining office relationships and preventing unnecessary embarrassment.
 The same goes for private and personal conversations, you may want to keep it low or take it elsewhere.

 Unless you have no sense of smell, you will be well aware that there are certain “trigger foods” that are usually frowned upon within a work environment.

 Now, some of the best coworking spaces in London are situated near unique and independent eateries.
 However, for many looking to save the pennies, homemade cuisine is a go-to option and can usually be heated up in work.

 We have had some interesting smells drifting through the office over the years, some more pleasant than others, so let us help you out by letting you in on an industry secret; avoid eggs, fish or broccoli at all costs if you don’t want to become the office pariah!

-If you want to learn more about the dos and don’ts of our coworking offices in London, or you just simply want to check out our spaces in Manor House, Hoxton, or the soon to be opened Colindale, then pop in to see us or book a tour for a time that suits you.
-We’d love to meet you 😊
+If you want to learn more about the dos and don’ts of our coworking offices in London, or you just simply want to check out our spaces in Hackney, or Colindale, then pop in to see us or book a tour for a time that suits you.
+We’d love to meet you.